chen42/openbehavior/operantLicking/Assembly.md

 All wires are connected.
 ![] (images/wires.jpg)

 The fully assembled device.
-The RFID antenna is placed on its holder on the right side.
-Note that the spout on the left side is connected to the touch sensor,  the one on the right side is disconnected (to show that it can be easily removed for cleaning purposes).
+The RFID antenna can be  placed on its holder on the right side.
+The spouts can be disconnected for cleaning purpose.

 ![] (images/assembled.jpg)